MuhammadUmerKhan/Diagnosify-LLM-Powered-Medical-Report-Insights/README.md

 - **Vector Search**: `FAISS` and `sentence-transformers` create a vector store to find relevant report sections 🗂️.
 - **Smart Answers**: The Groq LLM generates answers based only on your report’s content, avoiding guesses 🤖.
 It uses a custom prompt to be cheerful for normal results 🎉, hopeful for concerns 💪, and clear when data is missing 🙏.
 - **Conversational**: Remembers chat history for follow-up questions 💬, with responses streamed in real-time ⚡.
+- **RAGAS Evaluation**: Optionally evaluates responses for accuracy 📈, storing results in MongoDB Atlas for review on the RAGAS Evaluation page ⚖️.
 - **Example**: Ask “What does my glucose level mean?” and get a clear, report-specific answer like “Your glucose is 140 mg/dL, which is a bit high ⚠️, suggesting possible prediabetes.
 Let’s discuss next steps with your doctor! 💪”

+### 📊 What We Evaluate with RAGAS
+- **Faithfulness Score**: Measures how well the chatbot’s answers align with the report’s context 📏.
+A score of 1.0 means perfect accuracy, while lower scores indicate deviations or hallucinations.
+- **Why We Evaluate**: Ensures the chatbot provides reliable, report-based answers rather than fabricating information 🛡️.
+This builds trust and supports informed health decisions 🤝.

 ## 🚀 Getting Started
 ### Prerequisites
 - **Python**: 3.12+ 🐍
 - **Groq API Key**: Get one from [GroqCloud](https://console.groq.com/keys) 🔑
+- **OpenAI API Key**: Required for RAGAS evaluation, get it from [OpenAI](https://platform.openai.com/api-keys) 🔐
+- **MongoDB Atlas**: Set up a free cluster at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) 🗃️
 - **Optional (for PNG/JPEG)**: Install Tesseract OCR (`sudo apt-get install tesseract-ocr` on Ubuntu, `brew install tesseract` on macOS, or add to PATH on Windows) 🖼️

 ### Installation